1970-1979 Baseball Cards

 1973 Topps Baseball Cards

-The 1973 Topps Baseball Card set might feature a bland design and lack the cult following of some of the other 70′s Topps sets, but the stacked checklist and condition sensitive nature of the set combine to give it serious staying power among rookie card and set collectors.
+1973 Topps Baseball might lack the cult following of some of the other 1970s Topps sets, but the stacked checklist and condition-sensitive nature give it serious staying power among rookie card and set collectors.
+Mike Schmidt is the key rookie option.

 1975 Topps Baseball Cards